Project-MONAI/tutorials/README.md

 ### 3. Note to developers

 During integration testing, we run these notebooks.
 To save time, we modify variables to avoid unecessary `for` loop iterations.
-Hence, during training please use the variables `max_num_epochs` and `val_interval` for the number of training epochs and validation interval, respectively.
+Hence, during training please use the variables `max_epochs` and `val_interval` for the number of training epochs and validation interval, respectively.

 ### 4. List of notebooks and examples
 **2D classification**